ibm-cloud-docs/containers/cs_tutorials.md

 ## Lesson 2: Setting up your cluster environment
 {: #cs_cluster_tutorial_lesson2}

-Create your Kubernetes cluster, set up a private image repository in {{site.data.keyword.registryshort_notm}}, and add secrets to your cluster so that the app can access the {{site.data.keyword.toneanalyzershort}} service.
+Set up a private image repository in {{site.data.keyword.registryshort_notm}} and add secrets to your cluster so that the app can access the {{site.data.keyword.toneanalyzershort}} service.

 1. Log in to the {{site.data.keyword.Bluemix_notm}} CLI by using your {{site.data.keyword.Bluemix_notm}} credentials, when prompted.